 Consultation with Staff: Counselors consult regularly with teachers and professional staff members in order to receive feedback on emerging needs of students and to provide information and support to staff.
-The Fort Payne High School Counseling Advisory Council meets twice a year.

 Curriculum Development Support: Counselors participate in the ongoing review and revision of academic curriculum materials as related to data analysis, student advocacy, postsecondary education, and career/technical education planning.